SimonBiggs/electronfactors/README.md

   * Extract the zip and change directory within a command prompt into the extracted file
   * Run the following within the RISE directory `python setup.py install`.

+## Installation for Ubuntu

+From a fresh install of Ubuntu, using pip to install all dependencies the following method can be used.
+However, of course if you prefer, system packages may be used from apt-get, or conda from anaconda.

+    sudo apt-get build-dep python-numpy matplotlib python-scipy pandas ipython pyzmq python-shapely pyyaml sudo apt-get install python3-pip
+    sudo pip3 install --upgrade numpy matplotlib scipy pandas shapely descartes bokeh pyyaml jupyter

+If you wish to run the demo slideshow RISE is required to do so I followed the following steps

+    jupyter migrate

+cd into the [downloaded](https://github.com/damianavila/RISE/releases/) RISE directory

+    python3 setup.py install

 ## Explanation of use
 ### Importing your insert shapes
 For now the easiest method of use is to directly edit the files found within `demo/user_inputs`.
 There are currently two methods to import insert shapes, generic shape import, and shape coordinate import.
 Each shape is indexed by an identifier, this can be whatever is most useful and informative for you however they must be unique throughout the import files.
 The units used in defining width / length / coords must simply be consistent throughout, in my examples I used all shape dimensions defined in cm at isocentre however as long as the user is consistent this is not necessary.